Dental Insurance in Texas: How to Choose a Plan That Actually Covers What You Need

 Deductible

 What you pay out of pocket before coverage begins.
 HMO plans often have none.
 PPO and indemnity plans typically range from $50 to $150 per person per year.
-Our guide on demystifying deductibles covers this in detail.
+If you want a plain-language explanation of how deductibles work across all types of insurance, our guide on demystifying deductibles covers exactly that.

-The flat fee you pay per visit.
+Your copay is the flat fee you pay per visit.
 Some HMO plans charge a small copay even for preventive care.
 Many PPO plans charge nothing for in-network preventive visits.
+Coinsurance is the percentage split after your deductible is met—that 80% or 50% from the 100-80-50 rule is the insurer’s share, and you pay the rest.

 To find the true cost of a plan, add up 12 months of premiums, your likely deductible, and a realistic estimate of the procedures you expect.
 A plan with a higher monthly premium but a higher annual maximum and no waiting period can save you considerably more in a year when something unexpected happens.